ArcDM/LogicalMatrix/README.md

-# LogicalStatementParser
+# LogicalMatrix
-This project reads a logical statement and creates an intermediate class to order it.
+This project reads a logical statement and creates an intermediate class similar to an AND OR matrix to contain it.